Butter Chicken lovers—this one’s for you. Skip the takeout because this rich, creamy curry brings restaurant-level flavor straight to your kitchen.

 The Best Butter Chicken

-Butter Chicken has always been one of my favorite curries, and I am so excited to finally share my version with you!
-The chicken is tender and juicy; it practically melts in your mouth, and the curry sauce is loaded with flavor and just the right amount of spice.
+Butter Chicken has always been one of my favorite curries, and I’m so excited to finally share my version.
+The chicken is melt-in-your-mouth tender, and the sauce is rich, flavorful, and perfectly spiced.

 Spices being measured, mixed, and combined with yogurt and chicken to marinate.